jakeharding/repo-health/docs/Other Installation.md

 The user needs to have access to the database.
 Run `grant all on msr14.* to 'msr14'@'localhost;`.
 After commands have been run successfully, run `quit;` to exit the interpreter.
 We can now load the data into the database by running `mysql -u root -p msr14 < path_to_extracted_data_file`.
 The `path_to_extracted_data_file` is the absolute path noted earlier, and `msr14` is the name of the database created.
 Once this is successful, you can enter the information into the local_settings.py.

-If running unit tests, this process will need to be repeated with a test database named `test_msr14`.

 Located in the `repo_health` directory of this repository is a `local_settings.py.example` file.
 Save a copy of this file as `local_settings.py` to the same directory.
 Please do not remove the example file from the repo.
 If you created the database and user as `msr14` then you will need insert the password for the user in the `PASSWORD` placeholder.
 Otherwise enter the required information into the correct places and save the file.

 #### Production Database